 Sharon has been honored by the Congress as an Angel in Adoption; the American Adoption Congress; the North American Council on Adoption; ATTACh (The Association for Treatment and Training in the Attachment of Children); Annette Baran and Rueben Pannor Award for Outstanding Work in Adoption and many other recognitions throughout her career.

 Sharon has also parented by birth, adoption and foster care and has watched her family grow to include seven Great Grandchildren.
 She has watched the powerful forces of genetics play out in her growing family and the impact of the life long implications of adoption on each family member.

-Both as a professional and a family member, she was led to develop a prospective on these life long implications, along with friend and colleague Deborah Silverstein L.C.S.W., which have framed her life work into the Seven Core Issues of Adoption upon which trainings and writings have been based.
+Both as a professional and a family member, she was led to develop a perspective on these lifelong implications, along with friend and colleague Deborah Silverstein L.C.S.W., which have framed her life’s work into the Seven Core Issues of Adoption upon which trainings and writings have been based.

 Sharon is semi-retired and consulting with Kinship Center; a member of the Seneca Family of Agencies.
 She is also a contributing writer to “Fostering Families Magazine” and “Adopt Talk.”